dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 - An extension method can be invoked explicitly using the syntax `ExtensionName(object).method(args)`.
 Type arguments can be applied to the extension explicitly as well, `MyList<String>(listOfString).quickSort()`.
 Such an invocation overrides all extension resolution.
 It is a compile-time error if `ExtensionName` would not apply to the `object.method(args)` invocation if it was in scope.

 - An invocation of an extension method succeeds even if the receiver is `null`.
-With NNBD types, the invocation throws if the receiver is `null` and the instantiated `on` type of the selected extension does not accept `null`.
-(In most cases, this case can be excluded statically, but not for unsafely nullable types like `int*`).
+With legacy NNBD types, the invocation throws if the receiver is `null` and the instantiated `on` type of the selected extension does not accept `null`, which can only happen if the extension is declared in NNBD code.
+For full NNBD types, an extension with a non-nullable `on` type is not applicable to a nullable receiver.

 - Otherwise an invocation of an extension method runs the instance method with `this` bound to the receiver and with type variables bound to the types found by type inference (or written explicitly for an override invocation).
 The static type of `this` is the `on` type of the extension.